risk-first/website/docs/thinking/Development-Process.md

 ![Development Process - Exposing Hidden Risks](/img/generated/introduction/development_process_3.svg)

 The diagram above shows how this plays out.
+As you can see, our truncated, two-step development process exposes us to all the hidden risks in production at the same time and disaster ensues.

-This is a slightly contrived example, as you'll see.
-But let's follow our feature through the process and see how it meets reality slowly, and the [Hidden Risks](/thinking/Glossary#hidden-risk) are discovered:
+Now let's follow our feature through the toy process and see how it meets reality slowly, and the [Hidden Risks](/thinking/Glossary#hidden-risk) are exposed in a more benign way.

 ### Specification